Ap3Xp/THM_CTFs/Compiled.md

 ### This is TryHackMe Compiled Challenge.In this challenge we have to find the password by analyzing the binary to get the answer.
 Download : [Binary_File](https://github.com/NadeeraRukshan/THM_CTFs/blob/3ce498c9bc67b86325856d023e62444f2cd5a6fe/Files/Compiled-1688545393558.Compiled)

+## when we run he file it ask passwd.

 ## Step 1
 Check the **file type** so, Open a terminal and run :-
               `file Compiled-1688545393558.Compiled`